learn-co-curriculum/react-ts-jsx/README.md

 If you want a component to return multiple JSX elements that aren't wrapped in a containing DOM element, [React fragments][frag] can help with that.

+> **Note**: As shown in the above examples, function components can also be
+> written using the arrow syntax.

 ## JSX Property Names

 You may have noticed that property names in JSX don't match exactly with the